mobilemind/OpenInlets/README.md

 on iOS.
 Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer the Google Maps _app_.
 If the current URL does NOT contain an address or location, it will search in the Google Maps app using the page title.

+__OpenInOpera__: Open the current web page in the Opera app for iOS.

+__OpenInTextastic__: Open the current web page in the Textastic app on iOS.
+Download the server response of the current HTTP URL, save it in the root directory of the local (Textastic) file system, and then open it in the editor.
+Handy to view the source code of a web page or download a raw file.

 __OpenIniOctocat__: When viewing a Github repository in Mobile Safari, open the same repository in the iOctocat iOS app.